aqifazfar/ANASIR/README.md

 # ANASIR

-*ANASIR Library is part of the BUMANTARA-SDK which implement state estimation algorithms and drivers for sensors that are used by the Fulminare.*
+*ANASIR Library is a part of the BUMANTARA-SDK, which implements state estimation algorithms and drivers for sensors that are used by the Fulminare.*

 ### The algorithms included are: